 The examination is computer based and scheduled by appointment only.
 Testing candidates will need to have a current email account in order to set the exam appointment.
 Walk-in examinations are not allowed.

 CADC applicants may take the examination prior to approval of their application.
-However, applicants must have appropriate pieces of the application and a letter requesting to test in our office 60 days prior to the examination you wish to take.
+However, applicants must have appropriate pieces of the application completed.

 The minimum application requirements to take the exam prior to approval include: